November 16, 2023

 HONEY GOCHUJANG SAUCE

-• Gochujang – These days gochujang can be found outside Asian specialty markets, located in the international aisle, or Asian aisle of many chain supermarkets.
-It is often sold in a hard rectangle red box.
+• Gochujang – These days, you can find gochujang paste not just in Asian specialty markets but also in the international or Asian aisle of many chain supermarkets.
+It often comes in a hard, rectangular red box.
 Order it online HERE!

 • Ginger – Fresh only!
 Grated on a microplane or the tiny hole side of a box grater.